Forex Education

 One should remember that they can open only one ISA per financial year, but they have the option to transfer the money to any other kinds of ISA’s.
 Like any other Savings account, Cash ISA also come in different kinds which help to provide flexibility to the customer like easy access (one where the customer can withdraw money provided they do it in the same financial year), a regular saver (where the customer gets a fixed rate of interest as long as the customer is depositing a fixed amount every month) or a Fixed one (where the customer gets a fixed rate of interest but the money is locked in for a specific time period)

 Stocks and Shares ISA: A stocks and shares ISA, unlike a Cash ISA, helps one invest the money in a range of different qualifying investments such as cash, stocks and investments, bonds, etc., the qualifying limit, however, remains the same at 20,000 euros.
 Just like a cash ISA, one can only open a single Stocks and Bonds ISA per year.
-These kinds of ISA’s are suitable for the people who are ready to risk their investments for a higher (or lower) rate of returns.
+These kinds of ISA’s are suitable for the people ready to risk their investments for a higher (or lower) return rate.

 It is also mandatory that the money held in stocks and shares be made available within 30 days to avoid any zero-interest penalty on the funds.

-Innovative Finance ISA: Innovative Finance ISA was introduced in April 2016 and, unlike before, were more suitable to be used for peer to peer (lenders which are ready to invest in businesses or individuals) lending investments.
+Innovative Finance ISA: Innovative Finance ISA was introduced in April 2016 and, unlike before, was more suitable to be used for peer-to-peer (lenders which are ready to invest in businesses or individuals) lending investments.
 The financial platforms can only offer innovative finance ISA with an FCA (Financial Conduct Authority) certification.

 The financial limit for Innovative Fund ISA stays at 20,000 Euros.